Assessing Shelf Life Using Real-Time and Accelerated Stability Tests

 Both α and δ represent the fixed parameters of the model that need to be estimated from the data, while φ and ε are assumed

 to be normally distributed with mean = 0, and standard deviations of σφ and σ.ε respectively.
 Equation 2 is a nonlinear mixed model.
-Details on the estimation process are outside the scope of this paper.8,9 Let C represent a critical level where the essential performance characteristics of the product are within the specification.
+Details on the estimation process are outside the scope of this paper.8,9

 A product is considered to be stable when Y ≥ C. Product is not stable when Y < C, while Y < C occurs at ts.
 The manufacturer determines the value of C. The estimated time that the product is stable is calculated as